Iorana

 Grave at the Hanga Roa cemetery

-From there we headed to the museum, where we were set to meet the rest of the group to go to lunch.
+From there we headed to the museum, where we met the rest of the group to go to lunch.
 The museum is small but is packed with information and artifacts illustrating the geological and anthropological history of Rapa Nui.
-Among the artifacts is an eye from one of the moai made of coral and stone.
+Among the artifacts is an eye or coral and stone from one of the moai.
 This discovery led to the determination that the empty concave spaces where the moai eyes would be did have actual eyes.
-A few of the moai around the island have been restored with eyes, but most don’t have them.
+A few of the moai around the island have had their eyes restored, but most don’t have them.

 From the museum we walked to the home of a woman who has a catering business, serving traditional meals to tour groups.
-She was a lovely woman named Uri.
+Her name was Uri.
 Her family built the house 60 years ago.
 She served us empanadas, tuna ceviche with rice and cabbage, and banana pastries for dessert.
 Her yard (like much of the island) was filled with dogs and chickens, including two broods of baby chicks.

 After lunch Tongariki picked us up and we visited several more sites.
 My favorite was Ahu Akivi, the only place on the island where the moai look toward the water, although they actually sit back a couple of miles from the shore.